icsm-au/DynAdjust/README.md

 Windows (64-bit) executables can be downloaded from the [releases page](https://github.com/icsm-au/dynadjust/releases/latest).

-In addition, the following libraries need to be installed:
+In addition, the following (64-bit) libraries need to be installed:
- - Apache Xerces-C++ XML Parser (http://xerces.apache.org/)
+ - Apache Xerces-C++ XML Parser (http://xerces.apache.org/xerces-c/download.cgi)
- - Codesynthesis XSD: XML Data Binding for C++ (https://www.codesynthesis.com)
+ - Codesynthesis XSD: XML Data Binding for C++ (https://www.codesynthesis.com/products/xsd/download.xhtml)
  - Intel Math Kernel Library (https://software.seek.intel.com/performance-libraries)

 ## Building from source
-The following build instructions are only needed if you would like to build DynAdjust on Windows, Linux or Apple perating systems.
+The following build instructions are only needed if you would like to build DynAdjust on Windows, Linux or Apple operating systems.

 ### General requirements and prerequisites
  - A C++14 compiler, such as gcc, Microsoft Visual Studio or Apple LLVM (clang)